UCL/hivpy/tutorials/sexual_behaviour.md

 ### Risk Factors

 There are a number of risk factors calculated for individuals and for the population.
 These risk factors may raise or lower risk behaviour, based on whether they are greater or less than 1.
-An individuals total personal risk is a product of risk factors.
+An individual's total personal risk is a product of risk factors.
 Most risk factors have both an `init_risk...` and `update_risk...` function to give initial and then subsequent values.
 The list of risk factors, and how to set them, is as follows:

 - `RISK_PERSONAL`: An individual risk factor that is given to each person.
 The value `population_risk_personal` in the data gives possible probabilities of a person being designated low risk, and is sampled during the `__init__`.
 For each person, `RISK_PERSONAL` is set to $10^{-5}$ with this probability, and $1$ otherwise.
 This is not updated during the simulation.
 - `RISK_AGE`: Age related risk factor.
 Set this in `age_based_risk_options` in the data file; these options are sampled during `__init__` to give the age based risk factors for a given simulation.